TechyTimo/react-mobx-demo/README.md

     partials/
     utils/
       store.js
-      api.js - change this to point to your api database.js - for the fake api
-      cookies.js - easy api for accessing cookies index.js - entry point
+      api.js - edit this to fit your api database.js - for the fake api calls cookies.js - easy api for accessing cookies index.js - entry point
 ```